nakaizura/AVMR/README.md

 * The original videos and their corresponding caption annotations/querys: https://github.com/jiyanggao/TALL and http://www.coli.uni-saarland.de/projects/smile/tacos

 ## Workspace
-workspace that processes images in advance as a runtime workspace.
+/workplaceTest and /workplaceTrain that processes videos in advance as a runtime workspace.

 #